 B.A. in Education

 B.S. in Physical Education and Sports

 B.A. in English

 B.A. in Translation and Interpretership

 M.A. in Applied Linguistics and TEFL

 M.A. in English Literature

+M.A. in Education

 M.A. in Translation and Interpretership

+Teaching Diploma

+Teaching Certificate.

+In addition, the Department offers an Intensive English Program.